staminna/keyprog-react-frontend/src/components/remirror/MIGRATION_GUIDE.md

 ## Known Issues and Limitations

-- The `InlineImage` and `InlineSelect` components are currently stubs and will be implemented in a future update.
+- The `InlineText` component has been removed.
+Use `InlineRichText` for all text editing needs.
+- The `InlineImage` component has been implemented with full upload support.
+- The `InlineSelect` component is available for dropdown selection.
 - Collaborative editing requires additional setup with YJS.
 - Some advanced formatting options may require additional extensions.